opus1993/pubrepo/content/post/EDA/index.markdown

 > You can’t expect to get anything useful by asking wizards to sprinkle machine learning magic on your business without some effort from you first.

-In large organizations, the analyst must engage many domain experts, though they need not be internal if the data come from outside the organization.
 In my workplace, domain expert most often has the title “engineer,” though it could as easily be “scientist” or “product manager.”
-The best analysts always demand that they have access to the domain expert, as this person will supercharge the eventual analysis and will often be the difference between success or failure of the entire project.
 The key here is not about checking for correctness, but to grow understanding of the data: its important to remember that its one thing to be told something about the data narrative, but its much more meaningful to discover it expressed in the data.

 ------------------------------------------------------------------------